 After the minimally invasive esophagectomy procedure

-We will watch you closely for complications.
-We care about your quality of life and helping you get back to the things you enjoy.
+The team will watch you closely for complications while you’re in the hospital.
+We care deeply about your quality of life and about helping you get back to the things you enjoy.

-If you have a fever or any signs of complications, call one of us right away.
+After your release, if you have a fever or any signs of complications, call someone on your surgical team right away.

-Within about three or four weeks, you can resume many activities that aren't physically demanding.
+Within about three or four weeks, you’ll be able to resume many activities that aren't physically demanding.

-But, you can contact us any time at the UPMC Esophageal and Lung Surgery Institute if you have questions or need something in between visits.
+The care team will follow up with you through regular outpatient clinic visits.
+Outside of those visits, you can contact us any time at the UPMC Esophageal and Lung Surgery Institute if you have questions or concerns.